tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 Geeta’s shadow-tendrils began to creep toward the windows of that house like liquid night.
 She was going to demolish the house with the inhabitants burying them alive.

 "What are you doing?"
 I panicked, stepping in front of her.
 "They haven’t done anything!
-The Entity is bound by the debt - they don't owe us anything!"
+We are bound by the debt - they don't owe us anything!
+You've killed Verma, we need to go after the perpetrators."

-"They will, that’s Verma the Vermins son" Geeta’s voice boomed, layering with a terrifying, absolute nihilism that shattered the very laws of the smoke inside me.
+"They will, that’s Verma the Vermins son" Geeta’s voice boomed, layering with a terrifying, absolute nihilism.
 "He is part of Verma’s bloodline.
 To build a new world, we must burn the old one to the ground.
 Out of my way, sister.
 The collective rage doesn't care about your tiny metrics of justice."

 "No," I roared.

 I snapped my head up.
-The ethical core of the Entity inside me recoiled at her words.
+The ethical core inside me recoiled at her words.
 This wasn't justice; this was butchery.
 The entity had saved me because I was an innocent victim; it would not allow me to become the predator to another innocent.

-I opened my mouth, and the black smoke inside me erupted forward, backed by the absolute, rigid weight of cosmic law, clashing against Geeta’s chaotic shadows.
+I opened my mouth, and the black smoke inside me erupted forward, backed by the rigid weight of cosmic law, clashing against Geeta’s chaotic shadows.

 The impact was a silent, concussive wave that shattered the glass of the streetlamp above us, plunging the alley into total darkness.
 The air vibrated so violently my teeth ached.